WladimirSidorenko/SentiLex/README.md

 ```

 Afterwards, an executable called the directory `vec2dic` wil apper in
 the subdirectory `build/bin`.
-You can exectute this file by envoking
+You can exectute this file by envoking:
-the following command:

 ```shell
 ./build/vec2dic [OPTIONS] --type=TYPE VECTOR_FILE SEED_FILE